connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 - **Steps 0 to 2** will give you a working ESLint set-up within VS Code.
 - Continuing with **Step 3** will add additional auto-formatting via Prettier.
-- Finally, **Step 4** provides additional configuration options for tailoring ESLint to your particular needs and preferences.
+- Finally, **Step 4** provides more configuration options for tailoring ESLint to your particular needs and preferences.

 **PREREQUISITES**